calebstride/personal-site-generator/README.md

     $ node renderResources.js

 Everything in resources/siteContent will be moved and rendered to the /public directory.

+## **Input args**
+The following arguments can be used to specify how the script is run.
+You can also use -h to print the possible arguments:

+- [-h] Runs the help command
+- [-v] Prints the version
+- [-c] Specify the directory of the pre-rendered website content
+- [-o] Specifies the output directory for the rendered website

 ## **Notes**
 - You can **order the pages** that appear on the sidebar by starting the filename with 'xx_'.
 Where xx is a number.